Eegee's: History

+On December 6, 2024, Eegee's filed for Chapter 11 bankruptcy protection, blaming the COVID-19 pandemic.

 Flavor of the Month

-Lemon, Strawberry, Pina Colada, and Skinny Berry eegees are available all year but there is also a featured Flavor of the Month that changes each month of the year.
+Lemon, Strawberry, Pina Colada, Mango and Skinny Berry eegees are available all year but there is also a featured Flavor of the Month that changes each month of the year.
 There have also been special limited release flavors in addition to that month's flavor.
 These flavors include: